-A new study from South Africa investigated language barriers in a multicultural radiography setting.
-This is particularly challenging in South Africa as it is a country with 11 official languages plus a large number of refugees.
+A recent study from South Africa investigated language barriers in a multicultural radiography setting.
+Language barriers are particularly challenging in South Africa as it is a country with 11 official languages plus a large number of refugees.
 Clinics all over the country face the challenge of language barriers daily.

 Effective communication is important in any clinical setting.
-For patients that speak other languages, being able to speak in their own language helps to build respect, trust and rapport between the patient and caregiver.
-In the radiography department, effective communication between patients and radiographers also translates into better quality of care.
+For patients, being able to speak their own language helps to build respect, trust and rapport between them and healthcare staff.
+In the radiology department, effective communication between patients and radiographers also means a better quality of care.
 Clinical histories can be obtained better, studying of the images shows improved quality and patients are exposed less to ionizing radiation by reducing the need for repeated procedures.

-The study conducted focus group interviews and discussed with them different approaches on improving the interlingual communication, amongst others:
+The study conducted focus group interviews and discussed different approaches on improving the interlingual communication.
+These were 5 examples:

-Courses and workshops for healthcare personnel can teach them about languages and intercultural communication.
+Courses and workshops for healthcare staff can teach them about languages and intercultural communication.

-Healthcare personnel mentioned it would be helpful to have, for example, posters that show instructions or of the human body so that they could point towards body parts.
+Healthcare staff mentioned it would be helpful to have, for example, posters that show instructions or of the human body so that they could point towards body parts.

 Professional interpreters were seen as one of the best options to this date.
-However, it was mentioned that the interpreters need to have medical experience to translate specific terminology and maybe teach them to personnel.
+However, it was mentioned that the interpreters need to have medical experience to translate specific terminology and maybe teach that terminology to the staff.

-Another suggestion was to employ personnel from different backgrounds speaking different languages so that they can act as interpreters when patients of their language come in.
+Another suggestion was to employ staff from different backgrounds speaking different languages so that they can act as interpreters when patients of their language come in.